Caldwell County Family Literacy

 The Caldwell County Family Literacy Program enables parents and children ages 6 weeks to 8 years to learn together in both joint and separate classes.
-GED®, English as a Second Language, parenting and life skills instruction for parents, and preschool and school enhancement activities for children are provided in Family Literacy classes.
+High School Equivalency, English as a Second Language, parenting and life skills instruction for parents, and preschool and school enhancement activities for children are provided in Family Literacy classes.

 The Caldwell County Family Literacy Program is designed for parents and their children to learn together through the integration of the following five components:

 - Computer lab

 - Improve reading, math, or communication skills

 - Topics suggested by participants include issues critical to the lives of the families

 - One-on-one play between parent and child